Churches of Kraków: Roman Catholic Churches

+Churches of other denominations

 List of churches of Kraków in alphabetical order

 For list of churches by street name, please use table-sort buttons.

-The following list contains the complete list of active Roman Catholic churches in and around the city of Kraków, including churches which were Roman Catholic in the past, and today are under the care of other religious denominations.
+The following list contains the complete list of Roman Catholic churches in and around the city of Kraków, including churches which were Roman Catholic in the past, and today are under the care of other religious denominations.

 List of inactive churches

 For list of churches arranged by street name, please use table-sort buttons.